 Single Sign-On: Pitt Passport (InCommon Federation/Shibboleth)

-Your University Computing Account not only provides you with access to information and resources at Pitt; it can also grant you access to valuable information at other institutions and government agencies.
-Using only your University Computing Account, you can currently access resources from:
+Your University Computing Account not only provides you with access to information and resources at Pitt.
+It can also grant you access to valuable information at other institutions and government agencies.
+Using only your University Computing Account, you can currently access resources from the National Institues of Health, Educause, and Gartner.

 How It Works